jacebenson/jace.pro/src/post/2016-03-24-5-rules-for-emails/index.md

 -   [Always set up your own mailbox](https://docs.servicenow.com/bundle/jakarta-servicenow-platform/page/administer/reference-pages/concept/c_AlternateEmailConfigurations.html)
 -   Once someone knows about the email address, they never, ever, forget it, at least now you can get rid of it or change it accordingly.
--   Changing the "From" on notifications can't be set without setting this up.
+-   Changing the "From" on notifications is not possible without setting this up.
 -   This puts all the content submitted on your own servers where you can control it.
-Otherwise they are all on ServiceNow's servers where you don't have the same type of control.
+Otherwise they are all on ServiceNow's servers where you don't have the same control.

 ## Events or Workflow Activities?
 Always Events and here's a list of reasons why